Signs point us toward the restroom. They tell us where to order and pick-up our orders. They indicate an exit.

 They also warn us of dangers.
 Signs keep us safe.

 There is arguably no place where this is more important than a job site.
-Job site signs play a large role in workplace health and safety.
+Construction site signs play a large role in workplace health and safety.

-Keep reading to see just a couple of the many ways that job site signs keep us safe:
+Keep reading to see just a couple of the many ways that construction site signs keep us safe: